 A wire wreath frame.
 I purchased an 18 inch green wire frame, like THIS, from AC Moore.
 I feel that the wire frame will hold up better than a straw wreath form although that may give off a nice base to work with for this kind of fall corn husk wreath project

 Wire paddle like THIS.

-Cut the corn husks and tassels off the long shocks.
+Cut the corn husks and tassels off the long parts using your shears or you can use scissors that are sharp and long enough.
 I cut my pieces about 12 inches long.
 The longer the pieces, the more unruly your wreath will be.